 - Long-tail Terms: Very specific multi-word phrases such as “waterproof knee-length rubber boots”, where there is less query volume and competition.

-So far in this guide you’ve brainstormed a long list of potential keywords.
-These are topics you believe your website is (or will be) about, so that if people search for them and click through to your site from the search engine results pages (SERPs), those people will be satisfied.
+So far, in this guide, you’ve brainstormed a long list of potential keywords.
+These are topics you believe your website is (or will be) about, so those people will be satisfied if they search for them and click through to your site from the search engine results pages (SERPs).

 Now what?
 During this step, you begin to choose the best keywords from your keyword research and turn that jumbled list into an organized set.

 You’ll learn how to choose keywords and sort them based on perceived importance using one of our free SEO tools.
 Then, keeping clearly in mind the subjects (or products or services) your website is about, you’ll identify the best main and supporting keywords to establish SEO relevance for those subjects.

 Look at the big picture of what your website offers.
 Is your content a jumble of loosely related items?

 Chances are, your site structure can be improved.

-First choose the best keywords that reflect the main categories of content, and then use them to organize your site.
+First, choose the best keywords that reflect the main content categories, and then use them to organize your site.